 To start, I must admit that I wasn’t a big fan of the 1st Generation Fire TV Cube.
 My opinion on the 2nd generation device has improved due to the upgraded power that Amazon has injected into this model.

 The 2nd Generation Fire TV Cube definitely caters to those with specific needs which I will outline in this post.

 The first question that interested buyers should ask themselves is, “Should I save $70 and buy the Fire TV Stick 4K instead?”
 Let’s explore these differences first.

 Differences Between 2nd Generation Fire TV Cube & Fire TV Stick 4K

 Below are the major features that set the 2nd Generation Fire TV Cube apart from the Fire TV Stick 4K.

-In my opinion, there are two big differences between these models which is processing power and an integrated Echo device.
+In my opinion, there are three big differences between these models which is internal storage, processing power, and an integrated Echo device.